openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/package/import.md

 Important notes:

 - The scope level of imported members is lower than that of members declared in the current package.
-- If the module name or package name of an exported package is altered, making it inconsistent with the name specified during export, an error will occur during import.
+- If the module name or package name of an exported package is tampered with, making it inconsistent with the name specified during export, an error will occur during import.
 - Only top-level declarations or definitions visible to the current file can be imported.
 Attempting to import invisible declarations or definitions will result in an error at the import location.
 - It is prohibited to import declarations or definitions from the package where the current source file resides using `import`.
-- Circular dependency imports between packages are forbidden.
+- Circular dependency imports between packages are prohibited.
 If circular dependencies exist between packages, the compiler will report an error.

 Example: